walkf1/hlekkr-platform/README.md

 **🏆 Code with Kiro Hackathon & Research Project - Open Source Media Verification**

-⚠️ **IMPORTANT**: This is a research project and hackathon submission.
-Deploying this platform to your own AWS account will incur costs.
+⚠️ **IMPORTANT**: Deploying this platform to your own AWS account will incur costs.
 Please see the "Quick Start" section for details on running in the free, zero-cost **Demo Mode**.

 Hlekkr revolutionizes media verification through cutting-edge AI analysis, intelligent human-in-the-loop workflows, and immutable audit trails.
 Our platform combines Amazon Bedrock's advanced foundation models with innovative human expertise integration to deliver unparalleled media authenticity verification.